Arch-ive/Seasoned-Recipes/content/recipe/main/Andys Steak Tacos/index.md

 recipes: ["All"]
 ---

-This beef taco recipe is on point as it's been adopted from a [MasterChef](https://10play.com.au/junior-masterchef-australia/recipes/chipotle-scotch-fillet-tacos-burnt-jalapeno-and-avocado-cream-roasted-corn-salsa/r200911vkufy) challenge set by Winner and Judge Andy who loves is mexican food.
-Yes there's alot of seasoning and tomatillos are hard to come by but get them in there, it tastes great.
+This beef taco recipe has been adopted from a [MasterChef](https://10play.com.au/junior-masterchef-australia/recipes/chipotle-scotch-fillet-tacos-burnt-jalapeno-and-avocado-cream-roasted-corn-salsa/r200911vkufy) challenge set by Judge and Winner Andy who loves his mexican food; so this taco is on point. <br>Yes there's alot of seasoning and tomatillos are hard to come by but get them in there, it's worth it.

 {{< button href="#method" target="_self" >}}
 Skip to Method